International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: Educational activities

 This is the most important event in the ISAKOS calendar and much activity centres on the planning and organisation of this International Congress.
 Many of the ISAKOS Committees have input into the structure, format and content of the Congress with the oversight of the Program Committee and the Program Chair.
 The Congress is a forum for free papers and abstracts are required usually 12 months in advance.
-There is strong competition for acceptance of papers for podium presentation and this ensures the quality of the program.

 In addition, the Congress also includes Instructional Courses on specific topics led by International experts along with Symposia on topics of current interest.
 In recent years the Congress has expanded to include live surgical demonstrations and 'Hands on Workshops'.

 Poster presentations are now presented electronically and delegates receive an electronic copy of these with their registration.
 More recently the Congress has also made available a dedicated app which allows delegates to preview abstracts and plan their involvement at the Congress.

 The Congress also includes sessions for debates on current issues, technical exhibits and time for networking which is so important in developing International professional contacts and acquaintances.

-The biennial ISAKOS Congress is considered to be one of the premier international orthopaedic society meetings.
-It provides a unique opportunity for attendees to share, discuss and learn the latest advancements in arthroscopy, knee surgery and sports medicine.
-The Meeting is usually held for a total of five days, during the months of May or June.
+The biennial ISAKOS Congress is usually held for a total of five days, during the months of May or June.
 Several ISAKOS Awards for outstanding clinical or laboratory research are presented during this meeting.
 The most recent ISAKOS meeting was held in 2017 in Shanghai, China, and involved over 4000 attendees from 84 countries presenting 256 papers and 753 E-posters.

 ISAKOS also supports and collaborates on several other meetings throughout the year focusing on knee injuries or other sports related areas of interest.
 In addition, the Society provides accreditation for numerous other educational courses all over the world.